Brazil travel advice

 Western Brazil can experience periods of prolonged drought, which can lead to water shortages.

-Stay informed of regional weather forecasts and plan accordingly.
+Stay informed of the latest regional weather forecasts and plan accordingly.

 Back to top